-The Authority has prepared this Final Supplemental EIR to supplement the Final EIR/EIS for the Fresno to Bakersfield Section.
+The Authority and FRA have prepared this Draft Supplemental EIR/EIS to supplement the Final EIR/EIS for the Fresno to Bakersfield Section.
 The F-B LGA provides an alternative alignment for a 23.13-mile segment of the Fresno to Bakersfield Section between the City of Shafter and the City of Bakersfield.
 The F-B LGA station (F Street Station) would be located at the intersection of State Route (SR) 204 and F Street.
 A maintenance of infrastructure facility (MOIF) would be located along the F-B LGA in northern Shafter between Poplar Avenue and Fresno Avenue.

 As previously discussed, the 2014 Fresno to Bakersfield Section Preferred Alternative consists of the BNSF Alternative in combination with the Corcoran and Allensworth Bypasses, and the Bakersfield Hybrid Alternative and Bakersfield Hybrid Station (Truxtun Avenue Station).
-The portion of the Preferred Alternative which is comparable to the F-B LGA is referred to as the "May 2014 Project" in the Draft Supplemental EIR/EIS and this Final Supplemental EIR.
-The May 2014 Project is a 23.13-mile portion of the Preferred Alternative, encompassing the BNSF Alternative from Poplar Avenue to Hageman Road and the Bakersfield Hybrid from Hageman Road to Oswell Street (Figure S-5; see also Figure 2-30 [page 2-35] of the Fresno to Bakersfield Section Final EIR/EIS for a depiction of the BNSF Alternative and the Bakersfield Hybrid from Shafter to Bakersfield).
+The portion of the Preferred Alternative which is comparable to the F-B LGA is referred to as the "May 2014 Project" in this Draft Supplemental EIR/EIS.
+The May 2014 Project is a 23.13-mile portion of the Preferred Alternative, encompassing the BNSF Alternative from Poplar Avenue to Hageman Road and the Bakersfield Hybrid from Hageman Road to Oswell Street (Figure S-4; see also Figure 2-30 [page 2-35] of the Fresno to Bakersfield Section Final EIR/EIS for a depiction of the BNSF Alternative and the Bakersfield Hybrid from Shafter to Bakersfield).